In this article I share the sports science research I could scrape up in order to answer a common question:

-So you see, all that varying opinion on simply drinking water is where the vagueness comes from in the “how much water should I drink when I’m on creatine” recommendations we hear.
+So you see, all that varying opinion on simply drinking water causes those vague answers to our “how much water should I drink while taking creatine” questions.

 “As far as water is concerned, you should drink about one pint of water each time you take a dose of creatine.”

 “…it is advisable to take (creatine) with a glass of water and stay well hydrated throughout the day.”